alideloitte/Servicenow-Langchain/README.md

 ``````
 Copy and paste localhost URL in the browser and start using the app.

-Copy the existing file in action folder into nemoguardrail library
+Copy the existing file in notRandom folder into nemoguardrail library